Lambda concurrency and cold starts (cost pitfalls)

 4. Decide if the SLA/UX improvement is worth the baseline.

-Tip: apply provisioned concurrency only during business hours for endpoints that need it; don’t blanket-enable.
+Tip: apply provisioned concurrency only during business hours for endpoints that need it; do not blanket-enable it before you have a measurement story.

 Cost pitfalls to watch for